Browser Font Caching Mechanics: HTTP Headers, Partitioning & Invalidation

 Common Pitfalls

-• Low max-age on Variable Fonts: Setting short TTLs on variable fonts increases bandwidth consumption and layout shift risk.
-Enforce 1-year immutable headers.
+• Low max-age on Variable Fonts: Root cause: short TTLs force frequent re-downloads of a large variable file, wasting bandwidth and reintroducing swap-driven layout shift.
+Fix: content-hash the file and enforce 1-year immutable headers.

 Should query strings be used for font cache busting?
-No. Most CDNs and proxy caches ignore query strings.
+No. Most CDNs and proxy caches normalise or strip query strings.
 Use content-hashed filenames in the URL path for reliable invalidation.

 How do Service Workers interact with browser font caches?
-Service Workers intercept fetch requests and can serve from CacheStorage independently of the HTTP cache.
-Implement CacheFirst with network fallback for resilience.
+Service Workers intercept fetch requests before they reach the HTTP cache.
+CacheStorage operates independently of the browser's HTTP cache.
+Implement cache-first with a network fallback, and version your cache name to allow clean upgrades during Service Worker updates.